xh/hoist-core/README.md

 This repository is *hoist-core*, which is the server-side implementation of Hoist.
 It is designed to be used with [hoist-react](https://github.com/exhi/hoist-react), our latest front-end toolkit.
 Hoist's original front-end implementation - [hoist-sencha](https://github.com/exhi/hoist-sencha) -
-is based on Sencha's ExtJS framework, but is being deprecated in favor of hoist-react.
+is based on Sencha's ExtJS framework, but is being deprecated in favor of Hoist React.
 See those repositories for detailed information on Hoist's client-side features and conventions.

 ## About this Doc